 - Click OK and Apply

-# Launch Chrome with a specific proxy (doesn't affect system settings)
+# Launch Chrome with a specific proxy (doesn't touch system settings)

 google-chrome --proxy-server="http://proxy-ip:port"